mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Methods

 $\bullet$ \textbf{mmWave Radar Encoder.} This encoder integrates six encoder blocks to process mmWave radar streams for mmWave radar embeddings.
-Each block comprises a multi-head self-attention module and a Feed-Forward Network (FFN), which are fundamental components of the Transformer architecture ~\cite{vaswani2017attention}.
+Each block comprises a multi-head self-attention module and a Feed-Forward Network (FFN), which are fundamental components of the Transformer architecture~\cite{vaswani2017attention}, shown in Fig.~\ref{fig:network_structure} (a).

-$\bullet$ \textbf{IMU Encoder.} This part of the architecture is similar to the mmWave Radar Encoder, which is used for IMU data embeddings.
-The encoded IMU embeddings are concatenated with the mmWave radar embeddings for further Pose Decoder and Context Decoder.
+$\bullet$ \textbf{IMU Encoder.} This encoder is similar to the mmWave Radar Encoder, which is used for IMU data embeddings.
+The encoded IMU embeddings are concatenated with the mmWave radar embeddings for further Pose Decoder and Context Decoder, shown in Fig.~\ref{fig:network_structure} (b).

-$\bullet$ \textbf{Pose Decoder.} The structure of the decoder layer is the basic module of the DETR~\cite{carion2020end} decoder, and we stacked three such layers.
-One Pose Decoder block contains one multi-head self-attention module and one multi-head cross-attention module.
+$\bullet$ \textbf{Pose Decoder.} The structure of the decoder layer is the basic module of the Person-in-WiFi 3D~\cite{yan2024person} decoder, and we stacked three such layers.
+As shown in Fig.~\ref{fig:network_structure} (c), one Pose Decoder block contains one multi-head self-attention module and one multi-head cross-attention module.
 The multi-head cross-attention module compute attention matrix between Pose Queries ($Q_{pose} = [q_1, q_2, \ldots, q_{C}] \in \mathbb{R}^{C \times D}$) and the fused embeddings ($E_{fused}$) from mmWave Radar Encoder and IMU Encoder.
 Pose Decoder outputs $X_{pose} \in \mathbb{R}^{C \times D}$, representing features of $C$ hand candidates in $D$ dimension.
 The process of Pose Decoder can be formulated as follows: